zhangz/KnowledgeBase/Essential .NET/Garbage Collection.md

 We do not need the local reference to remain an active root until the end of its enclosing method.
 For example, after a xml document was loaded and displayed, we might want to introduce additional code within the same method that no longer requires the document to be kept in memory.
 This code might take a long time to complete, and if a garbage collection occurs in the meantime, we would like the document’s memory to be reclaimed.
 Garbage collector provides this **eager root collection** facility.
 So breaking your code into smaller methods and using less local variables is not just a good design measure or a software engineering technique.
 With the .NET garbage collector, it can provide a performance benefit as well because you have less local roots!
 It means less work for the JIT when compiling the method, less space to be occupied by the root IP tables, and less work for the GC when performing its stack walk.

 ### Garbage Collection Algorithm
 When the CLR starts a GC, the CLR first suspend all threads in the process (not true in concurrent GC).
 Then the CLR performs the **mark phase** of the GC, during which it resolves all objects that are still referenced by the application (live objects).
 The GC will set a bit in the sync block index field of an object in order to prevents infinite loop from occurring in the case where you havea circular reference.
-Now that the CLR knows which objects must survive and which objects can be deleted, ​the collector moves to the **sweep phase**, at which time it reclaims the space occupied by unused objects.​ Finally, the collector concludes with the **compact phase**, in which it shifts live objects so that they remain consecutive in memory.
+Now that the CLR knows which objects must survive and which objects can be deleted, ​the collector moves to the **sweep phase**, at which time it reclaims the space occupied by unused objects.​ Finally, the collector concludes with the **compact phase**, in which it shifts live objects so that they remain consecutive in memory (makes the CPU cache much more efficient).
 After the compaction phase is complete, the CLR resumes all the application's threads.

 **Mark phase** can be concurrent:
 - False negative